fau-masters-collected-works-cgarbin/model-card-template/README.md

 [Model cards for model reporting](https://arxiv.org/abs/1810.03993) were created to increase transparency of models.

+> [Model cards are] short documents accompanying trained machine learning models that provide
+> benchmarked evaluation in a variety of conditions, such as across different cultural, demographic,
+> or phenotypic groups ... and intersectional groups ... that are relevant to the intended application
+> domains.
+Model cards also disclose the context in which models are intended to be used, details of
+> the performance evaluation procedures, and other relevant information.}

 The problem it is trying to solve:

 > Currently, there are no standardized documentation procedures to communicate the performance